EricRicketts/LaunchSchool/practice_ideas_for_109.md

 14. Small Problems, Easy Set Nine, Exercise 2, Double Doubles
 15. Small Problems, Easy Set Nine, Exercise 8, Sequence Count

+### Notes from Julius Zerwick Blog Post "You Need An Interview Script"
+1. Link
+2. Read the problem and "load it into your brain"
+   a.
+Critical part here is to make sure you understand what you are begin asked to do.
+   b.
+Break down the problem statement and consider rewriting it for better understanding.
+   c.
+If appropriate provide examples to the interviewer to validate your understanding of the problem.
+3. Write Out Your Approach In A Step By Step Process
+   a.
+First describe a high level approach to solving the problem in plain English.
+   b.
+Then take your description and break it down into unique steps, with each step numbered, keep the steps in English.
+4. If no tests are provided, write out some with the expected output
+   a.
+In contrast to 2.c. these tests are more thorough and cover any edge cases.
+   b.
+Use these test cases as a final clarification to your understanding of the problem.
+5. Layout Your Rough Draft Of The Problem With Pseudocode (given Ruby's expressiveness this may not be required)
+6. Rewrite Your Solution In Actual Code
+7. Test Your Code, Fix Any Errors, Get All Tests To Pass
+8. Once All The Tests Pass, Refactor Your Code

+### Notes From Debugging Webinar
+1. General Approach
+   a.
+Make an effort to fully understand the error
+      i.
+Trap the error
+      ii.
+What inputs produce the error?
+   b.
+Reproducing the error consistently is going to be the vast majority of the work in debugging, especially with more complicated programs
+   c.
+Understand the problem holistically, do not just squash the symptoms of the problem
+   d.
+Pay attention to "code smells" many times they are the source of the problem though it may not appear so right away
+   e.
+Recognizing "code smells" comes with experience
+ 2. Tools
+   a.
+Pay attention to the return value, especially when iterating over collections
+   b.
+Understand the difference between puts and p, p uses inspect while puts uses to_s
+   c.
+A debugger is very useful on much larger and more complex programs
+   d.
+Consider "rubber ducking" to better understand the problem
+   e.
+Make sure any code you add DOES NOT CHANGE the return values of a method or alter your code from its expected behavior, like inserting a puts at the end of a select method